aws-solutions-library-samples/guidance-for-conversational-chatbots-using-retrieval-augmented-generation-on-aws/README.md

 2. The LLM is hosted on a SageMaker endpoint.

 3. An Amazon Lex chatbot is used to interact with the user via the Amazon Lex web UI.
+Lex UI can leverage cognito to authentice users.

 4. The Amazon DynamoDB is used to hold conversational memory.